tiagodeliberali/minigrep/README.md

 # Minigrep

-Exercise of chapter 12 from the book The Rust Programming Language
+Exercise of [Chapter 12](https://doc.rust-lang.org/book/ch12-00-an-io-project.html) from the book The Rust Programming Language